Pedro Torres-Ayuso, PhD

 Lab Overview

-To do this, we use functional genomics to identify novel kinase drivers in LSCC and HNSCC.
-Next, we use a wide range of molecular (e.g., CRISPR interference, CRISPR, and shRNA) and phenotypic assays (cell proliferation, differentiation, migration, etc.) in combination with proteomics and chemical biology approaches to elucidate how these kinases contribute to tumorigenesis and/or therapy resistance.
-Last, we conduct efficacy studies in LSCC or HNSCC pre-clinical models, including patient-derived xenografts, to assess the translational potential of targeting these kinase drivers, alone or in combination with standard of care.
-To accomplish our mission, the lab collaborates actively with other scientists and clinicians at Temple University, Fox Chase Cancer Center, and The Wistar Institute.
+To achieve this, we use functional genomics and genetic screens to identify novel kinase drivers in LSCC and HNSCC.
+We then apply a variety of molecular techniques – such as CRISPR interference, CRISPR, and shRNA – and phenotypic assays, to assess whether targeting these kinases prevents cancer cell proliferation, differentiation, and migration.
+We also employ proteomics and chemical biology approaches to determine how these kinases contribute to tumorigenesis and/or therapy resistance.
+Finally, we conduct efficacy studies in preclinical models of LSCC and HNSCC, including patient-derived xenografts, to assess the potential of targeting these kinase drivers, alone or in combination with standard of care.

 Educational Background